2009 Shimadzu All Japan Indoor Tennis Championships

 The 2009 Shimadzu All Japan Indoor Tennis Championships was a professional tennis tournament played on indoor carpet courts.
-It was part of the 2009 ATP Challenger Tour.
+The tournament was part of the 2009 ATP Challenger Tour.
 It took place in Kyoto, Japan between 9 and 15 March 2009.

 Go Soeda (in singles) and Dieter Kindlmann / Martin Slanar (in doubles) were the defending champions.
 Soeda lost to Baptiste Dupuy in the first round of singles' competition.
 Kindlmann chose to not participate this year and Slanar partnered up with Aisam-ul-Haq Qureshi and they won in the final.